top of page

 • Principal Investigator of the MATCH study

-• Over 125 publications and 350 conference presentations including 40 as an invited speaker.
+• Over 145 publications and 350 conference presentations including 40 as an invited speaker.

 • Pr.
-Bélanger led the IMPACTS lab which has a mission to uncover the power of lifestyle behaviours to reduce the burden of chronic diseases.
+Bélanger leads the IMPACTS lab which has a mission to uncover the power of lifestyle behaviours to reduce the burden of chronic diseases.
 His team uses advanced epidemiologic methods to better understand how physical activity evolves through the life course, what influences change in physical activity, and how it relates to health outcomes.

 • Pr.
-Bélanger leads major initiatives that aimed to increase health research capacity in New Brunswick (i.e., developing a research center, implementing research funding programs including a clinical-researcher salary award program, a research chair, a graduate studies program, and a pan-Canadian training strategy for the next generation of researchers).
+Bélanger leads major initiatives that aim to increase health research capacity in New Brunswick (i.e., developing a research center, implementing research funding programs including a clinical-researcher salary award program, a research chair, a graduate studies program, and a pan-Canadian training strategy for the next generation of researchers).

 jo.png